 Finally, it ends with a concluding section on Next Generation Same-origin Policy looking beyond the loosely-defined concepts of Web 2.0 to the modern day context of HTML5 and Cross Domain Messaging.

-This whitepaper has been jointly authored by Alex Baker, together with Ziyahan Albeniz and Emre Iyidogan, two of Netsparker's own Security Researchers.
+This whitepaper has been authored by Ziyahan Albeniz Netsparker's own Security Researcher and translated by Emre Iyidogan and Alex Baker.